 Salicylates are naturally occurring compounds found in many plants, foods (nectarine, kiwi, blackberries, blueberries, asparagus, carrots, celery), spices (black cumin, paprika, thyme), herbs, medications (pain relievers, both topical and oral), fragrances, and other products.
 Plants produce salicylates to protect them against predators and diseases.

 What is a salicylate sensitivity or salicylate intolerance?

 Most people can handle the amounts of salicylates found in foods and other products without any adverse effects.
 It typically takes very large doses of salicylates to harm the average person.
 However, for those with a sensitivity or intolerance to salicylates, even a small amount can cause a severe reaction.
-Theses effects can be cumulative, meaning that a salicylate sensitive person may be able to tolerate a small amount of salicylates, but over time this build-up causes symptoms from excessive exposure.
+These effects can be cumulative, meaning that a salicylate sensitive person may be able to tolerate small amounts of salicylates, but over time this build-up causes symptoms from excessive exposure.
 It is believed that only a small portion of the population is sensitive to salicylates, but some people with co-occurring conditions may be more likely to experience this unpleasant condition.